AssafHIT/SauceDemoWebsite/README.md

 # SauceDemoWebsite

-This is a demo e-commerce website showcasing front-end development skills.
+This repository contains the HTML and CSS code for a demo website, showcasing my automation project.

-## Features

-- Responsive design
-- Product page and shopping cart
-- Login functionality

 ## Live Demo